 The latest "big push" came from the unmistakably big step of integrating personal social results within the search engine results pages (SERPs): Search, plus Your World.
 This feature, for the time being, is implemented only when you are logged into Google.com.
 However, if you don't have a G+ profile some users are getting a pretty clear message about what you should be doing:

 This is probably the boldest move Google could make.
 But so far, from a Search results quality perspective, the results aren't exactly exciting.
-Even if Google is advertising the new feature with some nice stories (you can watch them here) the actual quality of the results are poor and definitely too promotional - with Google+ profiles and updates with no authority and no history resulting in page 1 for generic searches.
+Even if Google is advertising the new feature with some nice stories, the actual quality of the results are poor and definitely too promotional - with Google+ profiles and updates with no authority and no history resulting in page 1 for generic searches.

 Most of the elements mentioned above describe aspects of individual engagement with G+.
 But, fundamentally, what really is important is considering how Google is promoting Google+ for businesses.